chaudhry1994harsh/mis-2019-exercise-3b-opencv/README.md

 MISExercise3 : OpenCV face detection and Clown Nose effect

 Project Setup
-I followed this tutorial while setting uo the project https://medium.com/easyread/integrating-your-android-app-with-opencv-library-266b2ea913d3
+I followed this tutorial while setting up the project https://medium.com/easyread/integrating-your-android-app-with-opencv-library-266b2ea913d3

 But faced some issues while building the project as some dependencies were not getting resolved in gradle file.